g-andrade/vegrandis/README.md

 `vegrandis` provides native atomic variables and flags that can be shared between Erlang processes living in the same node.

-It wraps around C++11's [std::atomic](http://en.cppreference.com/w/cpp/atomic/atomic) library - a majority of the standard integral data types can be used and most of the original operations can be performed, including optionally specifying [memory ordering](http://en.cppreference.com/w/cpp/atomic/memory_order) constraints and, if the hardware allows it, operating in a [lockfree](http://en.cppreference.com/w/cpp/atomic/atomic_is_lock_free) fashion.
+It consists of a [NIF](http://erlang.org/doc/man/erl_nif.md) library wrapping around C++11's [std::atomic](http://en.cppreference.com/w/cpp/atomic/atomic); a majority of the standard integral data types can be used and most of the original operations can be performed, including optionally specifying [memory ordering](http://en.cppreference.com/w/cpp/atomic/memory_order) constraints and, if the hardware allows it, operating in a [lockfree](http://en.cppreference.com/w/cpp/atomic/atomic_is_lock_free) fashion.

 Any allocated variables will be automatically deallocated by the garbage collector once there are no more references to it.

+Original development rig runs OTP 17.5 over GNU/Linux x86_64, and quick test with OTP 17.5 over GNU/Linux ARM was also successful; other platforms have not been tested.
+Building dependencies include `make` and `g++` (but there's no reason `clang` won't work as well.)

 ### <a name="Examples">Examples</a> ###